Self-Supervised Temporal Graph learning with Temporal and Structural Intensity Alignment: Method

 Given two nodes $x$ and $y$, we can indicate the likelihood of their interaction by calculating the conditional intensity between them.
 There are two ways to obtain it, here we discuss the first way: modeling temporal information with the Hawkes process \cite{hawkes1971point}.
 Such a point process considers a node's historical neighbors will influence the node's future interactions, and this influence decays over time.

 Define $z_x$ and $z_y$ to denote the representations of node $x$ and $y$ respectively, which is obtained by a simple linear mapping of their features.
-Their temporal interaction intensity $\lambda^T_{(x,y)}(t)$ can be calculated as Eq. \ref{hawkes lambda}.
+Their temporal interaction intensity $\lambda^T_{(x,y)}(t)$ can be calculated as follows,

-This intensity can be divided into two parts.
-The first part is the base intensity between two nodes without any external influence, i.e., $\mu_{(x, y)}$.
-The second part is the Hawkes intensity that focuses on how a node's neighbors influence another node, where $i$ denotes the neighbor in the sequence, e.g., $\sum_{i \in N_x}\alpha_{(i, y)} \mu_{(i, y)}$.
+This intensity can be divided into two parts: (1) the first part is the base intensity between two nodes without any external influence, i.e., $\mu_{(x, y)}$; (2) the second part is the Hawkes intensity that focuses on how a node's neighbors influence another node, where $i$ denotes the neighbor in the sequence, i.e., $\sum_{i \in N_x}\alpha_{(i, y)} \mu_{(i, y)}$.